unional/assertron/README.md

 ### assertron.throws(...)

-Asserts the promise, function, or async function throws (or reject) an error.
+Asserts the promise, function, or async function throws (or rejects) an error.

 ```ts
 import { assertron } from 'assertron'